perlahjartardottir/Fraunhofer/README.md

 <a href="images for markdown/gif_guides/UploadChanges.gif" target="blank"><img src="images for markdown/gif_guides/UploadChanges.gif" alt="General overview" width='700px'/></a>

 The PHP/JavaScript/HTML files are all hosted on the Database guest account on the server.
 However, the MySQL code is all hosted on the Admin account so if you need to manipulate the database directly you will have to talk to Robert about that.
+Update 09/14/2016: All code is now hosted on the Admin account on the server.
+To upload your changes copy your local Fraunhofer folder to a usb stick and bring it to Robert.
+The parent folder is called Fraunhofer which includes two folders, one called Fraunhofer and another one called Fraunhoder Uploads.
+The former contains all the source code for the website the second all uploaded files by users of the Data Analysis Database.

 I recommend exporting the MySQL code from the server Admin account regularly and import to your local SQL, so that your test database remains similar to the public database.